 - Browse the existing tables in your system and view information about those tables. - Create, edit, and delete picklist tables that hold lists of items from which users can make selections. - Create, edit, and view data diagrams that illustrate the relationships among the tables in your system. - Create, edit, and delete KPI tables that store key performance indicator data for use in KPI Panel components.

 To access the Table Manager:

-1. In the Web Client, click the menu icon in the Global Navigation Bar.
+1. In the Web Client, click the Syntellis icon iii in the Navigation bar.
 From the Area menu, select System Administration.